bpstephanie/Pennywise/README.md

       [Back To Top](<#contents>)

     - #### By Category
       The user is shown how much they have spent in each category from the beginning of the year to date.
+Underneath, the user is shown another choice menu where they can choose whether to go back to the [view statement menu](<#view-statement-menu>) or the [main menu](<#main-menu>).
+If the user enters a choice that is not available they will be shown an error message and asked to re-enter their choice.

       <details><summary>View Statement By Category</summary>